Fahersto/Enterprise/Enterprise/doxygen/Systems/Input.md

 To track player input, %Enterprise games dynamically assign controllers to one or more **input streams**.  %Input streams serve as "channels" for player input: each input context is bound to a specific stream, and only responds to input from that stream.
 By working with streams instead of controllers, it is possible to respond to player input in a multiplayer game without knowing *which* controller each player is using.

-Streams are identified with another integer `typedef`, StreamID.
+Streams are identified with another integer `typedef`, Input::StreamID.
 As with ControllerIDs, StreamID 0 represents a *null* stream; but unlike ControllerIDs, StreamIDs are not prescribed by the engine.
 Instead, developers themselves choose the number and function of the streams.
+For example, StreamID 1 might be used for Player One, StreamID 2 for Player Two, etc.

 ## Controller Assignment

 By default, the keyboard and mouse (ControllerID 1) is assigned to StreamID 1, but no other assignments occur automatically.
 To support gamepads in your game, you must assign them to an input stream.

-The best time to do this is in response to a "ControllerWake" event.  *ControllerWake* events are triggered in two circumstances:
+The best place to do this is in a "ControllerWake" event handler.  *ControllerWake* events occur in three situations:

+1. A controller was already connected at application launch.
-1. A controller was just connected to the computer.
+2. A controller was just connected to the computer.
-2. %Input was detected on an unassigned controller.
+3. %Input was detected on an unassigned controller.

-*ControllerWake* events carry a `ControllerID` payload identifying the controller that just woke up.
-In the event handler function, this can be used to assign the controller to a stream.
-Controllers are assigned to streams using the function Input::BindController().
+*ControllerWake* events contain the `ControllerID` of the controller that just woke up.
+This can be passed into Input::BindController() to assign the controller to a stream.

-In the following example, the game will automatically assign the most recently connected or used controller to StreamID 1:
+In the following example, the most recently used/connected controller is automatically assigned to StreamID 1:

 ```cpp
 using Enterprise::Events;